Halicery/JSON-VBAProject/README.md

 # JSON-VBAProject

-VBA code written mainly to parse JSON API responses, query JSON data using JSON Path Expressions and return values into cells for Excel.
+VBA code written mainly to parse JSON API responses, query JSON data using JSON Path Expressions and return JSON values into cells using UDF formulae in Excel.

-It works with VBA Variants so this version is not for building and/or manipulating a JSON object tree.

-###
+### The VBAProject

-JSON-VBAProject has 3 internal Private Modules and one Public frontend for Excel.
-This is to maintain some minimal encapsulation VBE provides.
+The VBAProject has 3 internal Private Modules and one Public frontend for Excel.
+This is to maintain some minimal encapsulation VBA provides.

-The Public Module JSON4Excel contains some example wrapper UDF functions with error handling.
+The Public Module JSON4Excel contains some wrapper UDF functions with error handling to be used as Excel formulae:

+- JSON4Excel.bas

 The three Private Modules are standalone and written intentionally in pure VBA independent of Excel.
 These are not exposed outside of the VBA Project:

-- JSONPARSE - parse JSON TEXT and store result in a VBA Variant
+- JSONPARSE.BAS - parse JSON TEXT and store result in a VBA Variant
-- JSONPATH - query VBA Variant using JSON Path Expression Syntax
+- JSONPATH.BAS - query VBA Variant using JSON Path Expression Syntax
-- JSONGEN - generates JSON TEXT from VBA Variant
+- JSONGEN.BAS - generates JSON TEXT from VBA Variant

 The Project references Scripting.Dictionary.

+It is not possible to distribute separately a VBA Project so simply import the 4 Modules in a fresh Excel.

 ### Parsing